jnqnfe/gong/README.md

 re-use pieces of it for the purposes of writing code that uses the library without worrying about such stuff.
 (It can be considered an example of basic usage).

 The logo image files are derivatives of the Rust programming language icon.
+I apply no specific image-oriented license upon them (I am not familiar with such licenses).
+As a substitute, subject to any constraints of licensing of the Rust logo image, I freely permit use on a common-sense fair-use basis.
+Feel free to make your own such derived logos, I make no claim upon it being an original idea.

 Source Code Contents
 ====================